10 day Japan Itinerary for First Timers + Map

 Akihabara:

-• Browse through manga and anime shops like Mandarake and Animate.
+• Browse through manga and anime shops.

 Ginza: